 Substance Abuse and Addiction

 An addiction is a compulsive or physical dependence upon a substance, person, or behavior that provides a temporary sense of well-being.
 In a severe addiction, “well being” may be replaced by “release from pain or discomfort.”
 Addiction results in harm to the person’s health, relationships, spiritual life, vocation, emotional well-being, and/or finances.
-The actual substance, behavior, or person the individual focuses on is not the It is the addictive agent.
+The actual substance, behavior, or person the individual focuses on is not the addiction.
+Rather, those are the “addictive agents.”
 Addictive agents may include drugs, alcohol, food, sexual behavior, work and success, money, approval of others, certain types of relationships, exercise, dieting, etc.

 Information on Substance Addiction